austinreynolds/analytics_demo/README.md

 See [notebook 3](./3_understanding.ipynb) for more information.

 # Intro
-This project uses a simple Linux setup to model stock market data.
-Because it was written on a powerful GPU-enabled workstation, it may require modification to run in different environments.
+This project uses a simple Linux GPU setup to model stock market data.
+It may require modification to run in different environments.
 The data are from the [Sharadar Core US Equities Bundle](https://data.nasdaq.com/databases/SFA).
 Environmental variables `NASDAQ_DATA_API_KEY` and `DATA_HOME` are expected.
 [Anaconda](https://www.anaconda.com/download) is used for the Python distribution.

 # Project structure
 The `download.py` script fetches the tables via the Nasdaq API and stores them in `$DATA_HOME/analytics_demo`, both within a [duckdb](https://www.duckdb.org) file and individually as parquet files.
 The [dbt](https://www.getdbt.com) project, located in the [dbt_sharadar_demo folder](./dbt_sharadar_demo), must then be run for preprocessing.
 See the lineage graph below to get a sense of its structure.
 The Jupyter notebook `1_feature_prep.ipynb` must be run before notebooks 2 and 3.